ngthiagpgp/enem_polution/README.md

 R code

-The five R scripts reproduces all the steps of the analysis and the full results.
-Specifically:
+Modelo em looping.R reproduces all the steps of the analysis and the full results.

-00.pkg.R loads the packages.
-01.tsprep.R prepares the data in a case time series format starting from the original mortality data.
-02.linktmean.R links the gridded temperature data.
-03.mainmof.R performs the main model and a comparison with the standard time series model on fully aggregated data.
-04.intmod.R investigates the differential risks by deprivation score.